British PM May tries to sell Brexit deal to ministers

 Brexit will pitch the world’s fifth largest economy into the unknown and many fear it will serve to divide the West as it grapples with both the unconventional U.S. presidency of Donald Trump and growing assertiveness from Russia and China.

+Supporters argue that while the divorce might bring some short-term instability, in the longer term it will allow the United Kingdom to thrive and strike new global trade deals, while enabling deeper EU integration without such a powerful reluctant member.

-Some business chiefs, though, were positive about May’s deal.
+Some business chiefs, who have repeatedly warned about the damage and chaos that exiting with no deal would cause, were positive about May’s deal.

 “My gut feeling is we need to get behind it and we need to make this deal work.
 What we need is certainty,” said Juergen Maier, the UK CEO of German engineering giant Siemens.